 Student Health and Counseling Services

 The University physician and physician assistant have office hours by appointment Monday through Friday, and a provider is on call for after-hour emergencies and weekend care for students requiring infirmary care.
 Visits to the Student Health Center are billed to students' health insurance plans, although co-payments and deductibles are considered pre-paid by the Student Health Fee, so payment is not collected at the time of a visit.
-Students must bring their health insurance card with them for all SHC visits.
 Separate charges are made for prescription medications dispensed from our formulary and for some other services (such as lab tests billed through the SHC or a linen fee when a student stays overnight in the infirmary) and may be charged to a student's University account.

 Individual and group counseling is available to all students on a confidential basis at the University Counseling Center, located in the Early-Fielding building.
 The Counseling Center is open Monday - Friday when undergraduate or law classes are in session.
 During these times, a counselor is on call 24/7 for emergencies and can be accessed by visiting the Student Health Center after hours.
 The Counseling Center is closed during the Thanksgiving and Winter breaks and during the summer.
 The University Counselors work with students on a wide range of topics, including adjustment to college life, stress management, concerns with relationships, academic problems, sexuality issues, depression, eating disorders, incidents of sexual assault and substance abuse.
 Appointments are made through the administrative assistant for University Counseling.

 Health records maintained by the Student Health Center and the University Counseling Center contain confidential information about past medical history, immunizations, allergies, illnesses, test results, diagnoses, medications and the plan of care.
 State and federal laws protect the confidentiality of personal information that is contained in the health record.
-The primary laws applicable to W&L's Student Health and Counseling records are the Virginia Health Records Privacy Act and the Family Educational Rights and Privacy Act.
 We will not release such health information without authorization, except in accordance with applicable laws and regulations.
-We will provide another physician or health-care provider with information from your medical record to assist him or her in treating you.
-This includes communication between University Counseling and Student Health Center professional staff, who meet weekly to discuss collaborative care of students.
-We do not release information about a student's health status to parents, professors, or the university administration without permission, but encourage students to share such information as indicated or give us permission to do so.
-Parents and the administration will be notified in emergency / life-threatening situations when a student cannot give permission due to the severity of illness/injury, or when a student is believed to be at significant risk of harm to self or others based on an individualized assessment.
-In such situations, parents (or guardians) and the Vice President for Student Affairs and Dean of Students or the Dean of Student Life will be included in discussions as to the most appropriate course of action.
+We will provide another physician or health-care provider with information from your medical record to assist them in treating you.
+This includes communication between University Counseling and Student Health Center professional staff.
+We do not release information about a student's health status to parents, professors, or the university administration without permission, but encourage students to share such information as indicated, or give us permission to do so.
+Parents and the administration will be notified in emergency / life-threatening situations when appropriate, if a student cannot give permission due to the severity of illness/injury, or when a student is believed to be at significant risk of imminent harm to self or others.

-By University policy, all students are required to provide evidence of health and hospitalization insurance coverage each year, to supplement the health care services provided by the University.
-This coverage may be in the form of an individual policy already in effect, inclusion in a family policy, or enrollment in the optional student health insurance plan offered to all Washington and Lee students.
-An online waiver must be completed annually for those who choose not to participate in the University-sponsored student health insurance plan.
-A Health Insurance Information Form must be completed by each entering student and returned to the University, along with a copy of all health insurance cards, and updated anytime that insurance information changes.
-Enrollment information for the student health insurance plan will be sent to all students during the summer.
-International students are required to purchase coverage through a University-sponsored student health insurance plan designed specifically for their needs and visa requirements.
-The Administrative Assistant in the Student Health Center will assist students in filing claims for coverage under this plan.
+By University policy, all students are required to provide evidence of health and hospitalization insurance coverage each year.
+This coverage may be in the form of an individual policy, inclusion in a family policy, or enrollment in the optional student health insurance plan offered to all full-time Washington and Lee students.
+An online waiver must be completed annually for those who choose not to enroll in the University-sponsored student health insurance plan.
+A Health Insurance Information Form must be submitted by each entering student, along with a copy of all health insurance cards, and updated anytime that insurance information changes.
+Enrollment information for the student health insurance is sent to all students each summer.
+International students are required to purchase coverage through the University-sponsored student health insurance plan.
+The Administrative Assistant in the Student Health Center can assist students in filing claims for coverage under this plan.

 Washington and Lee students are accorded a large measure of self-governance.
 The student body's structure of self-governance is outlined in the student-body constitution.
 The faculty and administrative officials work closely with the student government organizations to provide support in the discharge of their responsibilities.